 A student may earn internship credit (through PSY 391, Internship Experience) for securing and completing successfully a psychology-related workplace experience.
 Here is a link that outlines the process by which internship experiences are evaluated and approved.
 Please read carefullly the steps required to secure an approved internship experience.
+Here is a link to the formal internship application form that needs to be filled out by the student and signed by the faculty supervisor and site supervisor.

 Note that to earn credit for an internship in Psychology, the experience must be related to Psychology in some way.
 As explained in the document, a student must work with a psychology faculty member to ensure that the experience is suitable for psychology credit.